 When the Kuat Piston Pro X debuted, it brought several novel features to market.
-The most visible was the integrated taillights and Kashima-coated sliders, but those weren’t really what made this rack special and unique.
+The most visible were the integrated taillights and Kashima-coated sliders, but those weren’t really what made this rack special and unique.

-Fortunately, the followup Piston Pro dropped $300 from the X’s price by losing those “gimmicks” while keeping the thing that made this rack really cool: The Pistons.
+Fortunately, the follow-up Piston Pro dropped $300 from the X’s price by losing those “gimmicks” while keeping the thing that made this rack really cool: The Pistons.

 The Piston Gimmick